mayneyao/eidos/README.md

 a personal digital space for everyone that runs entirely in the browser, Notion-like but local/offline-first

+Record and manage all of your personal data within a single sqlite file, take control of your own data and avoid cloud vendor lock-in.

 ## Features

 - 💻 Runs on web browsers without any installation required.
 PWA support.